Strensiq Side Effects

 Generic name: asfotase alfa

 Note: This document contains side effect information about asfotase alfa.
-Some of the dosage forms listed on this page may not apply to the brand name Strensiq.
+Some dosage forms listed on this page may not apply to the brand name Strensiq.

 Common side effects of Strensiq include: anaphylaxis, ectopic calcification, nausea, calcium nephrolithiasis, fever, headache, hypersensitivity reaction, lipodystrophy, vomiting, chills, erythema of skin, flushing, and irritability.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, asfotase alfa (the active ingredient contained in Strensiq) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.